patilgiridhar333/Spotify-clone/README.md

 # Spotify-clone
-Similar looking and responsive clone of spotify
+Similar looking and responsive clone of spotify using html and css.